BACK TO GUIDES

 What does a proof of existence actually prove?

-A proof of existence shows that one specific file existed at or before a certain point in time.
-It works by creating a unique digital fingerprint of the file.
-If even one character changes later, the fingerprint will be completely different.
+A proof of existence shows that one specific file already existed at a certain moment in time.
+It works by creating a unique fingerprint of the file.
+If even a single character changes later, the fingerprint becomes completely different.

-This means the proof is tied to the exact contents of the file — not just its name or folder.
+So the proof is tied to the exact contents of the file — not just its name or its folder.
 It’s concrete evidence, not a vague claim.

 Why your file stays private

-The key insight is that only the fingerprint is needed, not the file itself.
-Think of it like a seal on a letter — it proves the letter hasn’t been opened, without revealing what’s inside.
+The clever part is that only the fingerprint is needed, not the file itself.
+Think of it like a wax seal on a letter: it proves the letter wasn’t opened, without anyone needing to read what’s inside.

-This means you can create the proof entirely on your own device.
-Only the fingerprint is saved to a public record, while your document stays with you.
+That means you can create the proof entirely on your own computer.
+Only the fingerprint is saved to a permanent record online, while your document stays with you.

 • Your original file is never uploaded or shared.

-• It proves the file’s contents are unchanged, not just that a filename exists.
+• It proves the contents haven’t changed, not just that a filename exists.

 When is it useful?

-Proof of existence is most valuable when timing matters: contracts, creative work, research notes, business records, photos, or anything you may need to prove existed before a certain date.
+Proof of existence is most valuable when timing matters: contracts, creative work, research notes, business records, photos, or anything you might need to show existed before a certain date.

-It’s best created before a dispute happens — not after one starts.
-Think of it as an insurance policy for your documents.
+It’s best created before a problem comes up — not after.
+Think of it as insurance for your documents.

 TRY IT YOURSELF